 On April 4, 2017, the Company announced a non-brokered private placement for proceeds of CAD \$700, which is approximately USD \$522.
+The majority of the funding was from the board of directors and from the current investors.
 The Company has not paid any finder's fees or commissions in connection with the offering.
 The capital raised will be used to develop new products from its Wireless Connectivity and Frequency Control Device product lines to address the Internet of Things (IoT), Industrial Internet of Things (IIoT/M2M), Avionics, Space and Military markets.

 The Company issued 12,499,674 units ("Units") at a price of CAD\$0.056 per Unit (the "Purchase Price").
 Each Unit consists of one common share of the Company ("Common Shares") and one common share purchase warrant (a "Warrant").
 Each Warrant shall entitle the holder thereof to acquire one Common Share at an exercise price of CAD \$0.11 per share for a period of five years following the issuance date, through April 2022.
 The Unit price was arrived at by using the maximum allowable discount of 25% on the closing price on the Company's common stock as of February 16, 2017, which was CAD \$0.075.
-The warrants are accounted for as a liability on June 30, 2017 at CAD \$0.0278 per share.
+The warrants are accounted for as a liability on September 30, 2017 at CAD \$0.03405 per share.
 The Company used the Monte Carlo model which is a scenario analysis tool that allows dynamic modeling of financial instruments to further support valuation.
 Monte Carlo simulation helps determine the drivers of value, incorporates how professional judgement drives value, and allows for additional support of the concluded value.

 CAD \$700 (USD\$ equivalent of \$522) raised in the April 2017 offering is being held in a trust account at Scotiabank in Toronto, Canada in Canadian Dollars.
 Trust account name is Miller Thomson LLP in Trust.
 This account is solely owned by Wi2Wi Corp and all disbursements from this account must be authorized by Wi2Wi management.
+On August 10, 2017 the full balance in the trust account was transferred to the Wi2Wi Wells Fargo Bank account.
 The money is to be used for product development, payables and other corporate purpose.
-The Company expects the expenditures to be incurred through 2017.
+The Company expects that some of these expenditures to be incurred in 2017 and the rest in the coming years.